xunchen85/ERVcaller/README.md

 To keep high qualitly TE insertions, it is important to filter out TE insertions within the same reference TEs using BEDtools and filter out the TE loci with a low genotype quality (e.g., GQ < 10)

 ## Copyright
 ERVcaller is licensed under the Creative Commons Attribution-NonCommercial 4.0 International license.
 It may be used for non-commercial use only.
-For inquiries about a commercial license, please contact the corresponding author at dawei.li@uvm.edu or The University of Vermont Innovations at innovate@uvm.edu.
+For inquiries about a commercial license, please contact the first or the corresponding author or The University of Vermont Innovations.

 ## Download